climateinteractive/enroads-guide/docs/guide/renewables.rst

 Slider Settings
 ---------------

-The following table highlights the numerical ranges for the labelled input levels of the Coal slider.
+The following table highlights the numerical ranges for the labelled input levels of the Renewables slider.
 Each of the energy supply sliders is set to reflect a similar percentage cost increase or decrease for each input level.

 ======================================= ================ ================ ============ =================
 \                                       taxed            status quo       subsidized   highly subsidized